 Comparison group data are included to provide a context for interpreting your institution's statistics.
-If your institution did not define a Custom Comparison Group for this report by July 14, NCES selected a comparison group for you based on the institutional characteristics detailed immediately above the listing of the comparison group institutions.
-(If the Carnegie Classification of Institutions of Higher Education was used as an institutional characteristic in the definition of a comparison group, the 2005 Basic version was used.)
-The comparison group used in this report may not reflect your institution's peer group, or you may wish to compare your institution to other groups.
-The Executive Peer Tool (ExPT) (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
+(In this case, the characteristics used to define the comparison group appears below.)
+The Executive Peer Tool (ExPT)(http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

-The custom comparison group chosen by University of North Carolina at Charlotte includes the following 16 institutions:
+The custom comparison group chosen by University of North Carolina at Charlotte includes the following 17 institutions:

-- George Mason University (Fairfax, VA) - ▶ Georgia State University (Atlanta, GA) - ▶ Kent State University Kent Campus (Kent, OH) - Portland State University (Portland, OR) - San Diego State University (San Diego, CA) - ▶ The University of Texas at Arlington (Arlington, TX) - ▶ The University of Texas at San Antonio (San Antonio, TX) - University of Central Florida (Orlando, FL) - ▶ University of Delaware (Newark, DE) - ▶ University of Louisville (Louisville, KY) - ▶ University of Maryland-Baltimore County (Baltimore, MD) - ▶ University of Massachusetts-Lowell (Lowell, MA) - ▶ University of Nevada-Las Vegas (Las Vegas, NV) - University of Rhode Island (Kingston, RI) - ▶ University of Wisconsin-Milwaukee (Milwaukee, WI) - Western Michigan University (Kalamazoo, MI)
+- Florida Atlantic University (Boca Raton, FL) - Florida International University (Miami, FL) - ▶ Kent State University at Kent (Kent, OH) - ▶ Old Dominion University (Norfolk, VA) - ▶ Portland State University (Portland, OR) - ▶ The University of Texas at Arlington (Arlington, TX) - ▶ The University of Texas at San Antonio (San Antonio, TX) - ▶ University of Colorado Denver (Denver, CO) - ▶ University of Louisville (Louisville, KY) - ▶ University of Massachusetts-Lowell (Lowell, MA) - ▶ University of Nevada-Las Vegas (Las Vegas, NV) - ▶ University of New Mexico-Main Campus (Albuquerque, NM) - ▶ University of Rhode Island (Kingston, RI) - ▶ University of Toledo (Toledo, OH) - ▶ University of Wisconsin-Milwaukee (Milwaukee, WI) - ▶ Virginia Commonwealth University (Richmond, VA) - ▶ Western Michigan University (Kalamazoo, MI)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2009
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2011

-NOTE: For this survey year, institutions could report race and ethnicity using both 1977 (old) and 1997 (new) Office of Management and Budget categories.
-Categories shown in this figure are derived by adding comparable categories from both old and new; however, the "Two or more races" category appears only in the 1997 version.
-For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
+NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2010, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2012, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2008-09), total FTE enrollment (2008-09), and full- and part-time fall enrollment (Fall 2009)
+Unduplicated 12-month headcount of all students and of undergraduate students (2010-11), total FTE enrollment (2010-11), and full- and part-time fall enrollment (Fall 2011)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
-Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+Total headcount, FTE, and full-and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2009, 12-month Enrollment component and Spring 2010.
-Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, 12-month Enrollment component and Spring 2012, Fall Enrollment component.

 Figure 3.
-Number of degrees awarded, by level: 2008-09
+Number of degrees awarded, by level: 2010-11

 NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2009, Completions component
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2006-07--2009-10
+Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2008-09--2011-12